Are you still struggling to get sufficient reach of your pins on Pinterest? Are you wondering if a Tailwind App review can help?

 I decided to include an extra one for all you Mommy Bloggers out there.
 The vast majority of these links give you the ability to join each tribe straight away no need to wait to be vetted.
 Yippee!

-If you are not already a member of Tailwind then you get the added bonus of getting a 30-day trial when you join.
+If you are not already a member of Tailwind then you get the added bonus of getting a trial that allows you to schedule 100 pins when you join.

 So many small businesses find it hard to get their heads around Pinterest and Tailwind because they are used to a self-serving world.